 5405 W. 3100 S.

 Probably the most common way to celebrate Cinco de Mayo is with Mexican food and drinks.
 Mexican food is so popular in Utah that there seems to be a Mexican restaurant around every corner, but here are some of Salt Lake's favorite spots for casual and upscale Mexican cuisine:

 - Red Iguana - The Red Iguana is probably Utah's most famous restaurant.
 It's been featured in travel publications and newspapers throughout the U.S. and other countries and featured on The Food Network.
 It's been voted best Mexican restaurant in in-state polls too many times to count.
-Red Iguana is best known for their moles, complex sauces of vegetables, fruits, nuts and spices.
+Red Iguana is best known for its moles, complex sauces of vegetables, fruits, nuts, and spices.
 You can get equally good food at their second location, Red Iguana II.

 - Alamexo - Alamexo is a new, upscale Mexican restaurant that has garnered awards and positive reviews since it opened earlier this year.
 Alamexo features sophisticated, flavorful dishes and an elegant but not stuffy atmosphere.
-Recommended dishes include the tamales and queso fundito.
+Recommended dishes include the tamales and queso fundido.

 "Our America" at UMFA